StrinGhost/KaliGhost/README.md

 Simply `chmod +x install.sh` the installation script if it isn't already marked as executable and then just run it with `./install.sh`.

->[!Note]
-**A pre-build binary of Picom latest version is used during the installation.
-If you dont want to use the pre-build binary.
-Run the `install.sh` script with --no-picom flag. **

 #### **One Command Setup for Lazy Sloths🦥**
 ```bash
 git clone https://github.com/StrinGhost/KaliGhost.git && cd KaliGhost && ./install.sh